ethereum/remix-project/apps/remix-ide/meetings.md

 ## browser test

-a PR (https://github.com/ethereum/remix-ide/pull/1961) is waiting for merging @yann It iwll be followed by other PRs, aiming to improve process of writting browser tests.
+a PR (https://github.com/ethereum/remix-ide/pull/1961) is waiting for merging @yann It will be followed by other PRs, aiming to improve process of writing browser tests.

 ## desktop version